DataDog/integrations-core/openstack/README.md

     --user datadog
 ```

-Finally, update your `policy.json` files to grant the needed permissions. `role:datadog_monitoring` requires access to the following operations:
+Then, update your `policy.json` files to grant the needed permissions. `role:datadog_monitoring` requires access to the following operations:

 **Nova**